Store

 As written before, in Katana every relevant information in the application should be stored in the

 Store’s state.
-The only way to update the state is to dispatch a StateUpdater
+The only way to update the state is to dispatch a StateUpdater.

-At this point the Store
+At this point the Store will execute the following operations:

 - it executes the interceptors